microsoft/DefinitelyTyped-tools/packages/dtslint/README.md

 A test file should be a piece of sample code that tests using the library.
 Tests are type-checked, but not run.
 To assert that an expression is of a given type, use `$ExpectType`.
-To assert that an expression causes a compile error, use `$ExpectError`.
+To assert that an expression causes a compile error, use `@ts-expect-error`.
 (Assertions will be checked by the `expect` lint rule.)

 ```ts